Emergence of Gaussian fields in noisy quantum chaotic dynamics: Main results

-$\omega$-almost surely.
-In particular, $\omega$-almost surely, $\mathrm{BGF}_{\lambda_a}$ is the local weak limit of $\{\e^{\frac{i}{h_j}t_{h_j}P_{h_j}^\delta}f_{h_j}\}_{h_j}$ in the frame $V$. \end{corollary} While the first part of Corollary \ref{cor:LWL} follows readily from Theorem \ref{th:MartinEtMaximeSontDesBeauxGosses} and the Borel-Cantelli lemma , the second part (about the local weak limit) is slightly more involved, and will be proved at the end of section \ref{sec:ProofMainTheorems}.
+$\omega$-almost surely. \red{Furthermore}, $\omega$-almost surely, $\mathrm{BGF}_{\lambda_a}$ is the local weak limit of $\{\e^{\red{-}\frac{i}{h_j}t_{h_j}P_{h_j}^\delta}f_{h_j}\}_{h_j}$ in the frame $V$. \end{corollary} \red{Note that, in the first part of Corollary \ref{cor:LWL}, the set of probability $1$ depends on $F$; this} first part follows readily from Theorem \ref{th:MartinEtMaximeSontDesBeauxGosses} and the Borel-Cantelli lemma.
+The second part (about the local weak limit) is slightly more involved, and will be proved at the end of section \ref{sec:ProofMainTheorems}.